-There are numerous confusing situations just like this in the workers compensation system.
+There are numerous confusing situations just like this in the workers’ compensation system.

 Reason #2: We can make sure you receive the best possible treatment

-Attorneys can also help you stay on the offensive in your workers compensation case.
+Attorneys can also help you stay on the offensive in your workers’ compensation case.
 Doctors are the gatekeepers of almost everything in workers’ compensation.
 They determine the work capabilities of the injured worker, determine what care is needed, and who should provide that care.
 Choosing the right doctor is imperative.

 In a workers’ compensation claim, an injured worker is able to receive treatment from an authorized treating physician.
 An employer is required to have a posted panel of physicians who are authorized to treat an injured worker.
 Recently, we have seen the rise of industrial clinics in the workers’ compensation area.
 These clinics, such as Concentra, Urgent Care and others, are designed to quickly treat patients.

 We have found that they rarely have the capability to adequately diagnose and treat those who have been seriously hurt on the job.
-Despite this fact, these clinics are often listed on workers’ compensation panels and employers often instruct their injured workers to visit these facilities.
-We’ve had numerous clients tell us that the industrial clinic is more focused on performing drug tests as opposed to treating their injury.
+Despite this fact, these clinics are often listed on workers’ compensation panels, and employers often instruct their injured workers to visit these facilities.
+We’ve had numerous clients tell us that the industrial clinic is more focused on performing drug tests as opposed to treating their injuries.